What is ILO ?

 The International Labour Organization (ILO) is devoted to advancing opportunities for women and men to obtain decent and productive work in conditions of freedom, equity, security and human dignity.
 Its main aims are to encourage decent employment opportunities, enhance social protection, strengthen dialogue in handling work-related issues, and to promote rights at work.
 ILO is the only “tripartite” United Nations agency in that it brings together representatives of governments, employers and workers to jointly shape policies and programmes.

 Message from ILO Office for Japan

-Established in 1919 together with the League of Nations, ILO is an international organization with long history and tradition, which will celebrate its centenary in 2019.
-The ILO, one of the specialized agencies of the United Nations, aims to bring peace through realizing social justice, and carries out such activities as developing international labour standards and monitoring their application as well as technical cooperation activities in the field of social and labour.
+Established in 1919 together with the League of Nations, ILO is an international organization with long history and tradition, which celebrated its centenary in 2019.
+The ILO, one of the specialized agencies of the United Nations, aims to bring peace through realizing social justice, and carries out such activities as developing international labour standards and monitoring their application as well as development cooperation activities in the field of social and labour.
 Back in 1969, ILO was awarded Nobel Peace Prize for its contribution toward social justice and world peace.

 We are still confronted with many challenges in the field of employment and labour issues worldwide.
 Especially in developing countries, employment opportunities are insufficient, and there exist a number of working poor who cannot obtain sufficient income from their jobs, and workers in the informal economy to whom social protection nor labour laws are applied.
 Human rights violations including child labour and forced labour, workers faced with discrimination, interference in trade union activities are also issues to be tackled.
 With globalization, supply chains have become increasingly complex, involving workers and enterprises around the world.